Geralddtan/soccer_player_tracking/README.md

 # Introduction

-Good quality football tracking data forms the basis of many forms of football analytics that can be performed.
-Access to quality tracking data can leading to increased possbilities of analytics for football clubs around the world.
-This can range from the analysis of individual players' movement for player recruitment purposes to identifying best offensive and defensive build up play formations for tactical analysis.
-Tracking data can also be merged with action spotting football data to form a hollistic understanding of a football match.
-These analysis are just the tip of the iceburg when it comes to the potential unleashed with player tracking data.
-However, such good quality data is often hard to obtain, often requiring paid services.

-This project aims to automate this collection of good quality tracking data.
+This project aims to automate the collection of good quality tracking data.
 This player tracking system is able to:

 1. Detect Players on the Football Pitch
 2. Classify players into 5 distinct classes